PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 - [x] Finish Reflection 4 and team member rating survey

-- [ ] Find a graduate student and arrange to meet with them sometime this week to ask and record some question regarding their experience in grad school.
+- [X] Find a graduate student and arrange to meet with them sometime this week to ask and record some question regarding their experience in grad school.

 - [X] Final presentation in class

 **Goals**:
+# Friday, Dec 3 (1hrs)

+* Interview with our mentor and record the answer

 # Wednesday, Dec 1 (1hr)